tabulapdf/tabula-java/README.md

 tabula-java
 ===========

 `tabula-java` is a library for extracting tables from PDF files.
-It is a Java rewrite of [`tabula-extractor`](http://github.com/tabulapdf/tabula-extractor), that is soon to be become a thin wrapper around this library.
+It is a Java rewrite of [`tabula-extractor`](http://github.com/tabulapdf/tabula-extractor), that is soon to become a thin wrapper around this library.

 ## Build instructions